Burt Presbyterian Church

 Rev Joseph K. McCormick

 The United Session then began the search for a new minister and after interviewing candidates decided to hear only one, the Rev. J. K. McCormick of Trinity, Letterkenny and Trentagh.
 A new manse was purchased by 2nd Derry using their Manse Fund at 24, Bridgewater, Londonderry.
-A call was issued to Mr. McCormick who was installed on Tuesday, 17th June, 1997 and is now settled into the two Congregations.
+A call was issued to Mr. McCormick who was installed on Tuesday, 17th June, 1997 and very quickly settled into the two Congregations.

 At a very difficult time the Rev J.K.
 McCormick took up the reins in 2nd Derry and Burt and reached out into the community, especially in his work in the White Oaks Rehabilitation centre, in the local university and hospice.